🎵 Cuanto le gusta, le gusta, le gusta, le gusta, le gusta, le gusta… 🎵

-As we patiently exited the lobby, we scanned our boarding documents just like any other airline—most of us on our phones, some of us in the form of a receipt.
+As we patiently exited the lobby, we scanned our boarding documents just like any other flight—most of us on our phones, some of us in the form of a receipt.
 But then we followed red stanchions like a VIP event up the airstairs and onto our aircraft.

 Our flight attendant for the day was Deanna.

 I had never flown anything smaller than an MD-80, and that was two decades ago at age 12.
 At 5-foot-10, I still had to crouch down as I made my way to seat 8, clearly marked on the starboard side where the overhead bins usually are; JSX removed them for additional headroom.
 The plane made a U-turn from the hangar to the taxiway at around 4:30 P.M. as Deanna did her safety demo alongside a P.A. recording.
-We sat on the ground awaiting clearance—weather—and by 4:45, we were off; it was raining for my vacay—a wish granted.
+We sat on the ground awaiting clearance—weather—and by 4:45, we were off; it was raining for my vacay—a wish granted!
 We hit turbulence during the climb, but ultimately Deanna provided the first of a few services on the extended flight.

-I, my drink and my curiosity sat 20,000 feet in the air in a luxury airliner whose livery resembles Braniff’s—their brand WAS luxury—flying into the home airport of both airlines.
+I, my drink and my curiosity sat 20,000 feet in the air in a luxury airliner whose livery resembles Braniff’s—their brand WAS luxury—flying into the home airport of both companies.
 A Millennial on edge, I knocked back my Wild Turkey and Coca-Cola as the ultimate calming agent.
 We were assigned an alternate route due to a storm system, touching down in Dallas after a little over an hour.

 “Y’all don’t want to get off?
 You can stick around for the next trip, if you like,” Deanna joked.
 Though I was tempted, my bag was waiting for me under the breezeway in pristine condition.
 From there, I proceeded to order my very first Uber, to bring me to my very first Airbnb.